GatorSethBarber/SoftwareEngineeringGroup24/Sprint3.md

     * TestInvaldGetUserExistsPassword: Tests that a user does not exist for a given invalid username and password combination.
     * TestValidNewGetUserInformation: Tests that getting user information by username with a valid username gets the correct user from the database.
     * TestInvalidNewGetUserInformation: Tests that getting user information by username with a non-existent username causes an error to be thrown by the database.
-    * TestValidGetUserID: Tests that calling getUserID with a valid username gets the correct user ID (used in database)
-    * TestInvalidGetUserID: Tests that calling getUserID with an invalid username returns an error
-    * TestValidGetCardsFromUser: Tests that calling databaseGetCardsFromUser returns a non-empty slice of cards when called with a valid username of a user who has gift cards
-    * TestInvalidGetCardsFromUser: Tests that calling databaseGetCardsFromUser returns an error when called with an invalid username.
   * From Sprint 2:
     * TestCreateWithAlreadyTakenEmail: Test that emails cannot be duplicated
     * TestCreateWithAlreadyTakenUsername: Test that usernames cannot be duplicated